 * We recommended that you submit your application in advance, in order to have enough time to make the necessary visa arrangements.

-The Pre-University Semester may be followed in two different periods of the year:
+The Program can be carried out in one of two periods of the year:

 Candidates to the Pre-University Semester must satisfy the following requirements:

 Equivalent European-level fluency B1 means that the student must be able to understand the main points of clear standard input on familiar matters regularly encountered in work, school, leisure, etc. Can deal with most situations likely to arise whilst traveling in an area where the language is spoken.
 Can produce simple connected text on topics which are familiar or of personal interest.
 Can describe experiences and events, dreams, hopes & ambitions and briefly give reasons and explanations for opinions and plans.

 If English or Portuguese is not the native language in the home country, the candidate will need to submit a certificate indicating the level of English or Portuguese he/she has.